Skip to content

 iter_windows

-c.iter_windows iterates through an iterable and yields tuples, which are obtained by sliding a window of a given width and by moving the window by specified step size as follows: c.iter_windows(width=7, step=1)
+c.iter_windows iterates through an iterable and yields tuples, which are obtained by sliding a window of a given width and by moving the window by specified step size as follows: c.iter_windows(width=7, step=1).
+It yields partial windows at the boundaries.

 from convtools import conversion as c